Simplify Your Life with a

 WageWorks sends an email notification for each transaction that requires verification.
 Please note, if you have multiple unverified transactions, you will receive multiple notifications.
 After 90 days, if you have not verified your transaction, your Card may be suspended.
 You will be sent a notification that your Card is suspended.
 The Card will remain suspended until the transactions have been verified.
-Once WageWorks receives your verification, it will take 24-48 hours to process your receipts and another 24-48 hours to reinstate your Card.
+Once WageWorks receives your verification, it will take 1-2 business days to process your receipts and another 1-2 business days to reinstate your Card.

 What if I didn't keep my receipt or lost it?
 How can I resolve the transaction?